Luke Bronin: Mayor of Hartford

 Before running for mayor, Bronin joined the Governor Dannel Malloy's administration as general counsel in January 2013.

 In 2015, he ran in and won the Democratic primary in the Hartford Mayoral election against an incumbent, Mayor Pedro Segarra.
 In July 2015, the Hartford Democratic Town Council endorsed Bronin.
 Then, in a September 2015 primary, he defeated Mayor Segarra by a ten-point margin.
 Following the primary victory, he was endorsed by Connecticut Governor Dannel Malloy and Senators Richard Blumenthal and Chris Murphy.
 He won the general election on November 3, 2015.

 Although he pledged that he would serve out his full term as Mayor of Hartford, in December 2017, Bronin formed an exploratory committee to run for Governor of Connecticut in 2018.
 He abandoned his bid in April 2018 after failing to gain traction.
 During his campaign, he was criticized for soliciting campaign donations from Hartford public employees using their government email accounts, a misstep that led to a complaint with the Connecticut Elections Enforcement Commission.
+The campaign had removed ".gov" email addresses from the list but Hartford public school employee email addresses, approximately 50 on the list, end in ".org."
+The Editorial Board of the Hartford Courant called it “more of an honest mistake than a deliberate attempt attempt to pressure” city employees.

 In January 2019, Bronin announced he would seek reelection for Mayor of Hartford.
 He faced challenges in the Democratic primary from former Mayor Eddie Perez, first elected in 2001 but who resigned from office in 2010 after being convicted on corruption charges, and Connecticut State Representative Brandon McGee.
 Bronin coasted to victory during the September 10 Democratic primary, capturing nearly 60% of the vote.
 Perez challenged Bronin again in the general election as an independent candidate Several other challengers faced Bronin in the November 5 general election.
-They were TV entrepreneur J. Stan McCauley, a Democrat who was cross-endorsed by the Hartford Republican Town Committee and will appear on the Republican line in the general election; Aaron Lewis, president and CEO of The Scribe’s Ink publishing service; and Giselle “Gigi” Jacobs, who owns a cleaning company, Sister Soldier Environmental Services.
+They were TV entrepreneur J. Stan McCauley, a Democrat who was cross-endorsed by the Hartford Republican Town Committee and will appear on the Republican line in the general election; Aaron Lewis, president and CEO of The Scribe's Ink publishing service; and Giselle “Gigi” Jacobs, who owns a cleaning company, Sister Soldier Environmental Services.
 Lewis and Jacobs are also Democrats.
 Bronin won the general election by a broad margin, and was elected to a second term as mayor.

 In 2022, Bronin announced he would not seek a third term as mayor.

+2026 congressional campaign

+On July 30, 2025, Bronin announced that he would run for the U.S. House of Representatives in Connecticut's 1st congressional district, challenging Democratic incumbent John B. Larson.